 Easy Homemade Bounty Bars aka Mounds (step-by-step recipe)

 It’s Friday today!
 And you know what it means, right?
 It’s the end of the week so you can INDULGE!
 And I have the perfect recipe for that.
 Chocolate + sweetened condensed milk + shredded coconut.
-That’s all you need to make delicious yet super simple homemade Bounty Bars aka Mounds.
-Want Bounty bars?
-Use milk chocolate.
-Want Mounds bars?
-Use dark chocolate.
-As simple as that!
+That’s right, 3 ingredients are all you need to make delicious yet super simple Homemade Bounty Bars aka.
+Mounds.

 - 3 cups shredded coconut